ibm-cloud-docs/satellite/storage-efs.md

 1. From the [AWS EFS console](https://console.aws.amazon.com/efs/home){: external}, find the file system that you want to use for your apps and note the file system ID.

 2. Create a persistent volume (PV) that references the file system ID of your AWS EFS instance.
-   1. Create a YAML configuration file for your PV.
+   1. Create a YAML configuration file for your PV and enter the file system ID in the `csi.volumeHandle` field.
-      ```sh
+      ```yaml
       apiVersion: v1
       kind: PersistentVolume
       metadata: